York Road Local Care Partnership

 Current priorities:

-Joining up care for people with health needs.
+Joining up care for people with health needs

-Developing you
+Developing You

 This is a project aimed at supporting people interested in getting back into employment and who would like to try volunteering or want to be more connected to their local community.
-We take small groups of people through a 12-week course that looks and health and wellbeing and helps people develop skills that they need to help them get into work.
+We take small groups of people through a eight-week course that looks and health and wellbeing and helps people develop skills that they need to help them get into work.

-Developing You starts with a one to one conversation, which gives you the chance to decide whether the course is for you.
+Developing You starts with a one-to-one conversation, which gives you the chance to decide whether the course is for you.
 At the start, you are supported to think about what you want to get from the course, and this is how we judge success.
 You get the chance to meet up with people in a similar position to yourself and can go at your own pace.

 How to get involved

 We are keen to include more partners across the patch, in particular those who can support our current priorities and community groups.
-If you would like more information or to join us, please contact lcht.lcpdevelopment@nhs.net.
+If you would like more information or to join us, please contact [email protected].

-© Copyright 2023 Leeds Health and Care Partnership | Lovingly crafted by Mixd
+© Copyright 2024 Leeds Health and Care Partnership | Lovingly crafted by Mixd